To prevent leaks, use the table below to determine if your home’s plumbing lifespan is adequate or if water pipes are bursting for attention.

 Supply pipes (under constant pressure and therefore most likely to cause water damange when they leak)

 Polyvinyl chloride (known as PVC)

-If your pipes are older than these guidelines from the U.S. Department of Housing and Urban Development Residential Rehabilitation Inspection Guide, it doesn’t necessarily mean they need to be replaced.
-Well-maintained pipes may last longer, and poorly maintained ones or those in areas with hard water (meaning it has high mineral content), may fail sooner.
+The age of your pipes doesn’t necessarily mean they need to be replaced.
+Well-maintained pipes may last longer, and ones that are poorly maintained or in areas with hard water (meaning mineral content is high), may fail sooner.

 Check for Polybutylene

-If you suspect your home has polybutylene pipes, have a plumber inspect the system immediately.
-You can't assess their condition with a simple visual check, as the exterior of the pipes may appear fine.
-Chlorinated water causes these pipes to flake from the inside out, which ultimately results in the pipes failing without warning.
+If you suspect your home has polybutylene pipes, hire a plumber to inspect the system immediately.
+You can't assess their condition with a simple visual check, because the exterior of the pipes may appear fine.
+Chlorinated water causes these pipes to flake from the inside out, which ultimately causes the pipes to fail without warning.